The Devil's Rock: Plot

 After Grogan removes a bullet from his abdomen, Meyer passes out.
 Grogan searches him and discovers a page torn from the book of black magic in a small pouch worn as a necklace.
 Grogan keeps the page after replacing it with another from the book.
 Soon after, Meyer recovers and explains the demon is a shapeshifter and a weapon the Germans plan to use against the Allies.
-He says that the demon is confined to the island because it cannot cross moving water.
-However, Meyer now realizes the demon poses too great a threat to the world.
+As it cannot cross moving water, the demon is confined to the island.
+However, Meyer now realises the demon poses too great a threat to the world.
 Meyer offers to give the book to Grogan if he will help him escape from Germany.
 Meyer persuades Grogan to help him perform a ritual to dispel the demon back to Hell.
 Meyer, believing he is protected by the incantation sheet from the book, betrays Grogan at the end of the ritual.

 As Meyer reveals his true intent to use the demon for the Nazis, Grogan overpowers Meyer and throws him to the demon, who brutally kills him.
 When she tries to convince Grogan to take her with him as Helena, he tells her that she could never replace the real Helena, and he chains her up again.
 Unable to complete the ritual alone, Grogan takes the book and leaves the demon behind, to prey on any Germans that come to investigate.
 He explains to the demon that he intends to come back when the war is over to finish the ritual and to banish her forever.
 He leaves the key to the chain within reach as he leaves the demon in the bunker.
 He steps onto the beach, buries a photo of Helena he kept with him, and watches as D-Day begins.

-In the post credits scene, a German soldier can be seen entering the tower, and witnessing dismembered body parts as well as the chain the demon was chained to unlocked.
-Behind him is the demon, having taken the form of a presume deceased loved one of the soldier.
-The demon starts interacting with him as its voice slowly begins to change to its demonic one.
+In the post credits scene, a German soldier enters the tower, finding dismembered body parts and empty chains.
+The demon appears behind him, having taken another human form.
+It starts talking to him, its voice slowly changing to its demonic one.

 Cast

 Production

 The film was produced by New Zealand producer Leanne Saunders and co-funded by the New Zealand Film Commission.
 Although set in Europe, the film was shot over 15 days in August 2010 in Wellington, New Zealand, on sets built at Island Bay Studio, on location at Breaker Bay, and at Wrights Hill Fortress, a semi-restored World War II hilltop fortification.
-Special makeup effects for the film were created by Weta Workshop.
+Special makeup effects for the film, including the elaborate prosthetics used to create the Demon, were supplied by Weta Workshop.